andrew/ultimate-awesome/README.md

 - [Awesome-Scene-Change-Detection](https://github.com/DoongLi/Awesome-Scene-Change-Detection) - This repo contains a curative list of scene change detection(SCD), including papers, videos, codes, and related websites.
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
 - [Awesome-Uplift-Model](https://github.com/JackHCC/Awesome-Uplift-Model) - 🛠 How to Apply Causal ML to Real Scene Modeling？How to learn Causal ML？【✔从Causal ML到实际场景的Uplift建模】.
-- [awesome-digital-ic](https://github.com/qninth/awesome-digital-ic) - A collection of great digital IC project/tutorial/website etc.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - The only frontend interview resources you need.
+- [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.
 - [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.
 - [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [Awesome-cross-modality-person-re-identification](https://github.com/bismex/Awesome-cross-modality-person-re-identification) - Awesome Cross-modality Person Re-identification.